 The instructors have chosen a blended teaching model to minimize the risk of spreading the COVID-19 virus.
-To offer hands-on experience, we've designed a teaching schedule that alternates between online lectures and small group hands-on sessions held in the MIAP lab, supplemented with an optional take-home digitization kit.
-But for those who do not wish to travel to or enter NYU buildings, remote options for a final project will be made available.
-See the sections on Lab and Assignments for more detail.
+To offer hands-on experience, we've designed a teaching schedule that alternates between online and in-class lectures, with supplementary small group hands-on sessions held in the MIAP lab.